ElliottP-13/csci-432-fa19/README.md

 ## What is in this repository?

 The folders in this repository contain all materials for this class.

+- hw: homework assignments, as well as a LaTex template for your submissions.
 - lec_notes: Copies of lecture notes and board photos. ***Volunteer needed.***
-- hw: homework assignments, as well as a LaTex template for your submissions.
+- slides: Source for my Beamer slides (which only happens occasionally).
 - README.md: the course syllabus
+- extra-credid.md: List of Extra Credit assignments

 The schedule is at the bottom of this Markdown file.
 If you want to learn more about Markdown, check out [this tutorial](https://www.markdowntutorial.com/).